-Understanding Anticipatory Anxiety And How To Cope With It
+Understanding Anticipatory Anxiety

 Medically reviewed by Andrea Brant, LMHC

-Updated April 22, 2024by BetterHelp Editorial Team
+Updated October 15, 2024by BetterHelp Editorial Team

-Anticipatory anxiety describes when a person experiences worry and apprehension for a future event that may or may not occur.
+Anticipatory anxiety describes when a person experiences worry and apprehension for a future situation that may or may not occur.
 People can experience this when awaiting an upcoming interpersonal task, like a job interview, or when thinking about unforeseen dangers, like natural disasters.
 This type of anxiety can begin anywhere from minutes to years before an anticipated event.

 Getty/AnnaStills